 - Correct Value Assignment: A setter can be used to check the value of a variable before saving it, as you can add the rules and conditions in the setter method, so that only the valid data is assigned to the field.

-- Abstraction: Getters and setters help to fulfill abstraction.
+- Abstraction: Getters and setters help to fulfill abstraction, which is a Java OOP principle.
 The other classes or modules deal with the object by calling its public methods without knowing how the object is structured or how the fields are managed internally.
 This hides complexity and makes the system easier.

 Free Online Java Certification Course